 - container with comfortable bedding (ideally, this container should be large enough to accommodate a litter pan just in case your cat needs to spend extra time in it)

 - 14 day supply of canned (pop top) food or dry food (make sure to rotate the food when it nears its expiration date)

 - 14 day supply of bottled water

 - waste collection bags and basic cleaning supplies

 - 14 day supply of cat litter

 - disposable litter pans (aluminum roasting pans work great too)

-- at least 7 day supply of any medications that your cat needs (again, remember to rotate these so they don’t go bad or lose their effectiveness)
+- 14 day supply of any medications that your cat needs (again, remember to rotate these so they don’t go bad or lose their effectiveness)